raspberrypi-guide/raspberrypi-guide.github.io/docs/other/boot-automation-pijuice.md

 [![PiJuice](/assets/images/pijuice-hat.jpg?style=centerimgmed)](/assets/images/pijuice-hat.jpg)

-A number of HATs exist, such as the [PiJuice](https://uk.pi-supply.com/collections/pijuice), that provide power management tools for the Raspberry Pi.
+A number of HATs exist, including the [PiJuice](https://uk.pi-supply.com/collections/pijuice){:target="_blank"}, that provide power management tools for the Raspberry Pi.
 These HATs can augment the DC power supply from a battery such that fluctuating DC power sources, such as from a connected solar panel, can be utilised effectively.
 They can also help create an Uninterrupted Power Supply (UPS), such that in the case of a power outage it will automatically switch to battery input.

 A key added benefit of power management HATs is that they tend to enable intelligent wake-up modes and the automated initiation of user-defined scripts, which, in combination with the true low power deep sleep state (< 1mA), can help to considerably reduce power consumption, which is our aim here.